aPinix/rewind/README.md

 You can directly download the latest release from [GitHub releases](https://github.com/openrelife/openrelife/releases); as per now, the app needs external dependencies to work, so please follow the manual installation instructions to get started.
 In the near future, this will (hopefully) change.

+### Backend Arguments (from OpenRecall)
+--storage-path (default: user data path for your OS): allows you to specify the path where the screenshots and database should be stored.
+We recommend creating an encrypted volume to store your data.

+--primary-monitor-only (default: False): only record the primary monitor (rather than individual screenshots for other monitors)

 ### Manual Installation
 We provide a helper script to set up the environment and build the application on MacOS: